FoodStandardsAgency/food_gov_uk_d8/drupal/web/themes/custom/fsa/README.md

 * [Block-scoped binding constructs](https://github.com/lukehoban/es6features#let--const)

 ### CSS development
 This theme uses number of postCSS plugins with  [postCSS-cssnext](http://cssnext.io/) plugin collection.
 Cssnext helps developer to use the latest CSS syntax today.
 Active plugins of the cssnext collection can be managed inside of a `postcss.config.js` file and available features can be browsed on [GitHub](https://github.com/MoOx/postcss-cssnext/blob/master/docs/content/features.md).

 All the css files are extracted and bundled into one file with Webpack [_extract-text-webpack-plugin_](https://github.com/webpack-contrib/extract-text-webpack-plugin).

+#### Units
+Developer should choose a right unit to use depending on the context. _Em_ is great for responsive values such as _paddings_ and _margins_ while _px_ is good choice for fixed sized icons.

-#### Using CSS Custom Properties
+#### CSS Custom Properties
 _Related PostCSS plugin: [postcss-custom-properties](https://github.com/postcss/postcss-custom-properties)_

 [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) can be used in this theme.
 To support [older IE browsers](http://caniuse.com/#feat=css-variables) CSS custom properties should only be used inside of a `:root` selector.
 Cssnext has been configurated to preserve custom property values.